 - What challenges related to human well-being could be investigated via unique collaborations between two or more disciplines?

 - What new discoveries related to the study of disease and other factors that negatively impact human well-being could be achieved?

 - What unmet needs related to operations within clinical science, clinical systems, health services, population health, environmental science or social science could inform and drive the development of novel research technologies and capabilities?

 - What opportunities are there for two or more disciplines to come together to translate innovations that positively impact humans, patients, practice, or population health?

-- Proposals in either of the above two categories that also specifically address cancer research will be considered for co-sponsorship from the CU Cancer Center and AB Nexus.
+- Proposals in categories (1) or (2) that also specifically address cancer research will be considered for co-sponsorship from the CU Cancer Center and AB Nexus.

 - Priority within this special topic area will be given to collaborative research ideas or teams that represent new connections with the CU Cancer Center.